 I absolutely loved my trip on the Glacier Express, and for me it was definitely worth it.

-If you have a Eurail Pass or any other rail pass, the Glacier Express is basically a no-brainer because it’s such a huge discount, you’re getting incredible value for money when you only have to pay the seat reservation fee.
+If you have a Eurail Pass or Swiss Travel Pass, the Glacier Express is basically a no-brainer because it’s such a huge discount, you’re getting incredible value for money when you only have to pay the seat reservation fee.

 If you don’t have a rail pass and are planning on buying your ticket outright, then the Glacier Express will be worth it for you if you’re really passionate about landscape scenery, if it’s been on your bucket list for a long time, or if you’re able to spend the money and time without too much worry.

-And if you’re on a really tight budge but don’t mind the hassle of switching trains, consider taking the local train route instead.
+And if you’re on a really tight budget but don’t mind the hassle of switching trains, consider taking the local train route instead.

 I hope this blog has helped you answer the question “is the Glacier Express worth it?”!
 If you have any other Glacier Express questions, or general Europe rail questions for that matter, let me know in the comments and I’ll do my best to get back to you.